russross/meddler/README.md

     row set when it is finished.
 Does not return sql.ErrNoRows on an empty set; instead it just does not add anything to the slice.

+Note: all of these functions can also be used as methods on Database objects.
+When used as package functions, they use the Default Database object, which is MySQL unless you change it.

 Meddlers
 --------